chozabu/FriendMap/readme.md

 ####Build
 Add this line to your plugins.pro: FriendMap \
-Use QtCreator or the buildscript
+Use QtCreator or the buildscript to build the .dll

 ####Install
 * Get marble and install it: http://marble.kde.org/install.php